trychlos/pwix-accounts-manager/README.md

     - `create`: defaulting to `null` (allowed to all)
     - `edit`: defaulting to `null` (allowed to all)
     - `delete`: defaulting to `null` (allowed to all)

+- `scopesFn`

+    An application-provided function which is expected to return all existing (roles) scopes.

+    Defaults to only manage scopes that are already used in the `Roles` package.

 - `verbosity`